 Users must observe intellectual property rights including, in particular, copyright laws as they apply to software and electronic forms of information.
 Additional details can be found at DMCA and at Wesleyan's Intellectural Property Site.

-With the proliferation of privately-owned mobile devices including laptops, smartphones and tablets; users need to remove any personal or institutional data before disposal or recycling.
+With the proliferation of privately-owned mobile devices including laptops, smartphones and tablets; users need to remove any institutional data before disposal or recycling.

 Users must not defeat or attempt to defeat any University System's security, for example, by 'cracking' or guessing User identifications or passwords.

 Users must not access or attempt to access or change data on a University System they are not authorized to access or change.
 Users must not intercept or attempt to intercept data communications not intended for that user's access, for example, by inappropriate network sniffing, monitoring or wiretapping.

 Users must not conceal their identity when using University Systems.
 For example, users must not masquerade as or impersonate others.